From 0 to 10K Webhooks: Scaling Your First Implementation

 Opportunity cost rises.
 Engineers debugging retry logic could ship differentiating features.

 Math changes at 10K/hr: Managed service costs a few hundred $/month.
 Less than hours of engineering time—and you spend far more on maintenance.
+See our build vs buy analysis for detailed cost comparisons.

 Signs to Consider Managed Services